Approaches & Therapies

 In addition, we have staff who deliver Language interventions such as TalkBoost and Language for Development.
 Our interventions are targeted through 1:1, paired and group works.
 This is provided through our daily personal programmes.
 Speech & Language targets outlined by therapists are also supported through in class provision.

 Occupational Therapy services are provided by Devon Children and Family Health.
 We have support staff who can deliver interventions to support fine motor and gross motor skills and sensory integration.
 Interventions are delivered through a variety of 1:1 and group works.
 Some sessions may focus on self-care and independence skills whereas others may focus on handwriting.
 Interventions can include Writedance (pre handwriting skills), High Five, Bikeability and Funfit.
 We also run FunFit groups where identified and it forms part of our PE curriculum.

 Our school nurse services are provided by the NHS.
-We also have links with the Special School nurses team.
 We also work closely with the Bowel and Bladder service nurses, Epilepsy Nursing Team, Immunisation team and Learning Disability nurses.